- Causes of disease

 - Vaccine programs for small and large animals

-- discussion of core vaccines
+- core vaccines

 - recommended vaccine protocols